Skip to main content

 Bill Summary

-• Makes a legislative finding and declaration that it is a matter of mixed statewide and local concern to establish a statewide requirement that a massage facility operator, owner, or employee, including an independent contractor who is involved in the routine operations of a massage facility (employee), submit to a state and national background check, which generally means a fingerprint-based criminal history record check (background check);
+• Makes a legislative finding and declaration that it is a matter of mixed statewide and local concern to establish a statewide requirement that a massage facility operator, owner, or employee, including an independent contractor who is involved in the routine operations of a massage facility (employee), submit to a background check, which generally means a fingerprint-based criminal history record check (background check);

 • Prohibits a massage facility operator or owner from employing at a massage facility a person who has not submitted to a required background check;